Ebrima Colley

-Ebrima Colley (born 1 February 2000) is a Gambian professional footballer who plays as a winger for Swiss Super League club Young Boys and the Gambia national team.
+Ebrima Colley (born 1 February 2000) is a Gambian professional footballer who plays as a winger for Turkish Süper Lig club Konyaspor on loan from Swiss club Young Boys, and the Gambia national team.

 Club career

 Colley started playing for Atalanta's under-19 squad in the 2017–18 season.
 He made his professional debut for the senior team in a 1–2 Serie A loss to Bologna on 15 December 2019.

 On 23 September 2020, Colley joined Serie A side Hellas Verona on loan for the remainder of the season.

 On 7 August 2021, Colley joined fellow top-tier club Spezia on loan until the end of the campaign.
 On 13 August 2022, Colley was loaned to Süper Lig club Fatih Karagümrük for the rest of the season.

 On 1 September 2023, Colley joined Swiss Super League club Young Boys on loan for the remainder of the season, with the deal including an option-to-buy.
 Later that year, on 13 December, he became the first Gambian to score in the UEFA Champions League, by netting a goal in a 2–1 away defeat against RB Leipzig.

+On 15 July 2026, Colley agreed to return to Turkey and joined Konyaspor on a season-long loan, with an option to buy.